 Stuck in Singapore?

 Did you miss the cherry blossom forecast, or maybe you just can’t travel during that special time?
 No worries at all!
-You can still soak up the natural beauty of Sakura season right here in Singapore at Ikeda Spa.
-Check out our exclusive Spring spa promotion inspired by Japan’s delightful Hanami festival.
-Treat yourself to our saffron-inspired spa package, which includes a luxurious cherry blossom Onsen bath and soothing Japanese cherry blossom aromatherapy massages designed to hydrate and nourish your skin, leaving you feeling refreshed and fabulous.
-And to top it all off, enjoy a complimentary mochi and tea after your appointment for that extra touch of sweetness!
-You deserve it!
+You can still soak up the natural beauty of the Sakura season right here in Singapore at Ikeda Spa.
+Check out our exclusive Spring spa promotion inspired by Japan’s 4 Spring Blossom inspired by Oubaitori!
+Treat yourself to our saffron-inspired spa package, which includes 4 special limited edition onsen bath to choose from: Sakura Cherry, Ume Apricot, Momo Peach and Sumomo Plum bath salts.
+Not forgetting our soothing Japanese Spring blossom body scrubs and aromatherapy massages designed to hydrate and nourish your skin, leaving you feeling refreshed and fabulous.
+So book your spring escape right here in Singapore today!